caffedrine/Arduino/KK2_Controller/README.md

+# KK2 Flight Controller

-# Application to test or alibrate KK2 Flight Controller for Quad/OctaCopters
+Application to test or alibrate KK2 Flight Controller for Quad/OctaCopters